 Professional Video.
 This business unit offers innovative video- and film-editing systems, as well as 3D and special-effects software, which allow users to manipulate moving pictures and sound in fast, creative and cost-effective ways.
-Our systems also offer integrated workflow, asset management and storage solutions.
-We market these products to a broad range of professional users, broadcast and cable companies, corporations, governmental entities and educational institutions.
-Professional users include production and post-production companies that produce feature films, commercials, entertainment and documentary programming, industrial and music videos, as well as professional character animators, video-game developers and film studios.
+Our solutions include integrated workflow and asset management tools and a comprehensive range of services ranging from product support and training to consultancy and managed services.
+We market these solutions to a broad range of professional users, broadcast and cable companies, corporations, governmental entities and educational institutions.
+Professional users include production and post-production companies that produce feature films, music videos, commercials, entertainment and documentary programming, and industrial videos, as well as professional character animators, video-game developers and film studios.
 Our broadcast and cable customers include national and international broadcasters, such as the National Broadcasting Company, Reuters, CBS News, Fox Television, the British Broadcasting Corporation and DirectTV, as well as network affiliates, local independent television stations, web news providers and local and regional cable operators.